PeeBs68/fund_da/README.md

 ***

 # Task1
+The Collatz conjecture is a famous unsolved problem in mathematic which was introduced in 1937 by Lother Collatz $^1$.
+It asks the question whether applying two simple arithmetic equations to any positive integer will always result in a value of 1.
+As of time of writing, no number has yet been found that breaks this sequence but the conjecture has yet to be proven for all numbers.
+Although in 2019, Australian mathematician Terence Tao $^2$ suggested that it would be very rare for any number to diverge from the Collatz rule, but not necessarily impossible.

-The purpose of Task1 is to verify that the Collatz conjecture is true for the first 10,000 positive integers.
+The purpose of Task1 is to prove that the Collatz conjecture is true for the first $10,000$ positive integers.
-The Collatz conjecture is ...(give some details here including a reference maybe)

-(Add details of how the code works) and links to previous works/attempts to prove it...
+In the code we start by defining a function $f(x)$ which applies a formula on $x$ depending on whether $x$ is even or odd and returns the calculated value back to the code.

+Next we define a second function ```collatz``` which uses a while loop to continuously call $f(x)$ until the value of $x = 1$.

+Finally we define a range of values for $x$ from $1$ to $10,000$ using a for loop which sends the values to the ```collatz``` function.

+If our code reaches the value $10,000$ without going into any continuous loop then it has  proved the conjecture for those numbers.

 # Task2
 All about Task2 here